mustail/Election_Analysis/README.md

 Using the same code, it may be possible to analyze a similar data from earlier elections to capture the change and trends in voter turnout, elections, and political orientation.

-One other possibility is to adapt the existing code to analyze voting trends according to county, to see which counties voted for which candidates.
+One other possibility is to adapt the existing code to analyze voting trends relative to each county, to see which counties voted for which candidates.